Hunger strike: Legal situation

 Article 8 of the 1975 World Medical Association Declaration of Tokyo states that doctors are not allowed to force-feed hunger strikers.
 They are supposed to understand the prisoner's independent wishes, and it is recommended to have a second opinion as to the capability of the prisoner to understand the implication of their decision and be capable of informed consent.

 Where a prisoner refuses nourishment and is considered by the physician as capable of forming an unimpaired and rational judgement concerning the consequences of such a voluntary refusal of nourishment, they shall not be fed artificially.
 The decision as to the capacity of the prisoner to form such a judgement should be confirmed by at least one other independent physician.
 The consequences of the refusal of nourishment shall be explained by the physician to the prisoner.

 The World Medical Association (WMA) revised and updated its Declaration of Malta on Hunger Strikers in 2017.
 Among many changes, it unambiguously states that force feeding is a form of inhumane and degrading treatment in its Article 21.

 The American Medical Association (AMA) is a member of the WMA, but the AMA's members are not bound by the WMA's decisions, as neither organization has formal legal powers.
 The AMA has formally endorsed the WMA Declaration of Tokyo and has written several letters to the US government and made public statements in opposition to US physician involvement in force feeding of hunger strikers in contravention of medical ethics.
 The United States Code of Federal Regulations rule on hunger strikes by prisoners states, "It is the responsibility of the Bureau of Prisons to monitor the health and welfare of individual inmates, and to ensure that procedures are pursued to preserve life."
 It further provides that when "a medical necessity for immediate treatment of a life or health threatening situation exists, the physician may order that treatment be administered without the consent of the inmate."
+This contention between biomedical ethics and prison rules frequently plays out in American courts, which historically treat hunger strikes as medical suicide rather than political free speech or social protest.
+The Supreme Court decision in Cruzan v.
+Director, Missouri Department of Health granted citizens the constitutional right to refuse unwanted medical care.
+Despite this, state courts often rule that a prisoner's right to bodily autonomy is legally overriden by the government's interest in maintaining discipline within the prisons.